 Do fluorescent lights affect the brain?

-Fluorescents emit subliminal flickers, which send chaotic signals to the brain.
-That can, in turn, set a chain reaction of neurological responses or nervous system events like tics, seizures, or migraines.
+Fluorescent lights emit subliminal flickers, which can send chaotic signals to the brain.
+That in turn, can fire a chain reaction of neurological responses or nervous system events such as tics, seizures, or migraines.

 Do fluorescent lights cause dizziness?

-While there is no clear-cut answer, some research hypotheses suggest that fluorescent can indeed cause dizziness.
+While there is no definitive correlation thus far, some researchers hypothesize that fluorescence can indeed cause dizziness.

-One reason revolves around their overall brightness, where high-intensity light like fluorescents are known to trigger dizzy spells in people with chronic light sensitivity, following their lower threshold to light.
+One theory revolves around the lighting’s overall brightness, in which high-intensity lights trigger dizzy spells in people with chronic light sensitivity, following their lower threshold to light.

-The color matters too.
-For instance, blue light is more likely to trigger dizziness and other chronic conditions than different colors.
-The fact that blue light wavelengths are everywhere only makes its effects worse.
+Color also plays a role.
+For instance, blue light is more likely to trigger dizziness and other chronic conditions than other visible light colors.
+The fact that blue light wavelengths are emitted by many light sources only serves to make its effects more prevalent.

 The inherent flicker rate in fluorescents can also cause dizziness.